Bremerhaven: History

 Bremerhaven was one of the important harbours of emigration in Europe.

 As possibly the most critical North Sea base of the Kriegsmarine, 79% of the city was destroyed in the Allied air bombing of Bremen in World War II; however, key parts of the port were deliberately spared by the Allied forces to provide a usable harbour for supplying the Allies after the war.
-All of Wesermünde, including those parts which did not previously belong to Bremerhaven, was a postwar enclave run by the United States within the British zone of northern Germany.
+The Allied bombing of 18 September 1944 left the inner city largely destroyed.
+All of Wesermünde, including those parts which did not previously belong to Bremerhaven, was a postwar enclave run by the United States, separate to but within the British zone of northern Germany.
 Most of the US military units and their personnel were assigned to the city's Carl Schurz Kaserne.
 One of the longest based US units at the Kaserne was a US military radio and TV station, an "Amerikanischer Soldatensender", AFN Bremerhaven, which broadcast for 48 years.
 In 1993, the Kaserne was vacated by the US military and returned to the German government.

-In 1947 the city became part of the federal state Free Hanseatic City of Bremen and was consequently renamed from Wesermünde to Bremerhaven.
+In 1947, the city became part of the federal state Free Hanseatic City of Bremen and was consequently renamed from Wesermünde to Bremerhaven.
 Today, Bremerhaven is a city in its own right, but also part of the city-state of Bremen, which is for all intents and purposes a state comprising two cities.
 In addition to being part of the federal state, the city of Bremen has owned the "overseas port" within Bremerhaven since 1927.
 This and other parts of Bremerhaven owned by the city of Bremen are known as stadtbremisch.
 To complicate matters, a treaty between the two cities (as mentioned in Section 8 of Bremerhaven's municipal constitution) makes Bremerhaven responsible for the municipal administration of those parts owned directly by Bremen.

-Trade
+Economy

+Frosta AG, a frozen food company which is a market leader in Germany and one of the largest frozen food companies in Europe, as well as Nordsee, one of Europe's leading fish restaurant chains, are headquartered in Bremerhaven.
+BLG Logistics operates Europe's largest car transshipment center and car workshop in the city.